Thursday, 26 May 2011

 D) Using the present simple passive

-• Check you know how to make the present simple pasive here
+• Check you know how to make the present simple passive with this presentation

 E) You can use these words to describe the sequence of events